SteamDeckHomebrew/decky-loader/README.md

 🐍 Supports Python functions run from TypeScript React.
 🌐 Allows plugins to make fetch calls that bypass CORS completely.

+### 🤔 Common Issues

+- Crankshaft is incompatible with Decky Loader.
+If you are using Crankshaft, please uninstall it before installing Decky Loader.
+- Syncthing may use port 8080 on Steam Deck, which Decky Loader needs to function.
+If you are using Syncthing as a service, please change its port to something else.

 ## 💾 Installation

 1. Press the <img src="./docs/images/light/steam.svg#gh-dark-mode-only" height=16><img src="./docs/images/dark/steam.svg#gh-light-mode-only" height=16> button and open the Settings menu.